ilijaradojkovic/sveske/Auth Arhitecture.md

  There are a couple of different ways to handle authentication.
-One option is for the individual services to authenticate the user.
+One option is for the **individual services to authenticate the user**.
 The problem with this approach is that it permits unauthenticated requests to enter the internal network.
 It relies on every development team correctly implementing security in all of their services.
 As a result, there’s a significant risk of an application containing security vulnerabilities.

 Another problem with implementing authentication in the services is that different clients authenticate in different ways.
 Pure API clients supply credentials with each request using, for example, basic authentication.
 Other clients might first log in and then supply a session token with each request.
 We want to avoid requiring services to handle a diverse set of authentication mechanisms.